The End (Lost): On the island

 Kate and Sawyer travel to Hydra Island via Desmond's boat Elizabeth, to the site of the Ajira Airlines plane where Lapidus, Richard, and Miles have been quickly trying to make it air-worthy.
 Kate convinces Claire she can help Claire raise Aaron and they head for the plane.
 After Kate, Sawyer, and Claire board the plane, Lapidus successfully gets it off the island.

-Jack leads Hurley and Ben back to the heart of the Island, where Jack convinces an emotional Hurley to take over as the protector of the island, stating Hurley was always meant to be the leader.
+Jack leads Hurley and Ben back to the Heart of the Island, where Jack convinces an emotional Hurley to take over as the protector of the island, stating Hurley was always meant to be the leader.
 Hurley and Ben lower Jack to the dry pool where he rescues a barely conscious Desmond.
-Jack manages to restore the light by replacing the stone plug and is enveloped in the light that surrounds him.
+Jack manages to restore the light by replacing the stone cork and is enveloped in the light that surrounds him.
 Hurley, in his role as the new protector of the island, does not know what to do.
 Ben tells him he should help Desmond get home and suggests there may be a better way of protecting the island than how Jacob did.
 Hurley asks Ben for help, and Ben is honored.
-Jack reawakens outside by a river and walks toward the bamboo forest.
-After Jack collapses to the ground, Vincent approaches him and lies next to him.
-Jack gazes happily at the sky while watching the Ajira plane fly overhead away from the island.
-Jack slowly closes his eyes as he dies.
+Jack reawakens outside by a river and walks toward the bamboo forest where he first awoke after the crash.
+After Jack collapses to the ground, Vincent approaches and lies next to him.
+After watching the Ajira plane fly overhead away from the island, Jack closes his eyes as he dies from his injuries.

 Production

-Damon Lindelof, producer, reported on his Twitter page that the finale completed shooting in Hawaii on April 24, 2010, exactly six years after filming was completed on the show's pilot.
+Damon Lindelof, producer, reported on his Twitter page that the series finale of Lost completed shooting in Hawaii on April 24, 2010, exactly six years after filming was completed on the show's pilot.
 When interviewed about the finale, Carlton Cuse stated that it had a real, definite resolution instead of "'a snow globe, waking up in bed, it's all been a dream, cut to black' kind of ending," referencing the series finales of St. Elsewhere, Newhart, and The Sopranos, respectively.